 The impact of alcohol abuse and illicit alcohol and other drug use is also seen in both family and social circles.
 Continued use and abuse oftentimes may increase problems in existing dysfunctional family/social systems or may give rise to the development of dysfunctional family/social systems impacting significant others, spouses, children, parents, and friends.
 Friendships and work relationships may suffer and personal relationships, including marriages, very often become strained to the point of separation or divorce.
 The incidence of alcohol and other drug use involved in car crashes, violent and petty crime, and domestic violence and sexual assault is well-documented and is very high.

 It is important for all of us to know how we can access available resources in our community.

-For additional information on the impact of drug use and abuse, see https://www.drugabuse.gov/drugs-abuse/commonly-abused-drugs-charts.
+For additional information on the impact of drug use and abuse, see the Common Used Drugs Charts.

 PREVENTION AND EDUCATION